Jason Brown (figure skater): 2022–2023 season

 Brown, by his own later admission, had not intended to compete further following the Olympic season, and moved out of his longtime Toronto apartment to relocate back to the United States.
 However, after accepting an invitation to compete at the Japan Open in the fall, he prepared a new free skate to "The Impossible Dream" from Man of La Mancha.
 He placed fifth at the Japan Open, and found his competitive drive reawakened by the experience, at which point he decided to return for the second half of the season starting with the national championships.

 At the 2023 U.S. Championships in San Jose, Brown placed second in the short program, 10.11 points behind favorite Ilia Malinin.
 He was third in the free skate, fractionally behind Andrew Torgashev and Malinin, but won the silver medal.
-Brown said that he felt he had faced down "demons" by competing successfully in San Jose, the sight of his failure to qualify for the 2018 Olympic team that he personally considered the low point of his career.
+Brown said that he felt he had faced down "demons" by competing successfully in San Jose, the site of his failure to qualify for the 2018 Olympic team that he personally considered the low point of his career.